A Polyhedral Homotopy Algorithm For Real Zeros: Introduction

 A complete complexity analysis of RPH will only become possible when the scientific community fully understands the complexity of numerical path tracking for sparse polynomial systems.
 We present our thoughts on the complexity of discrete computations, and touch upon the complexity of the numerical part of RPH in \cref{section:complexity}.

-We point out here that the main parameters governing the complexity of RPH are different than its complex cousin: the overall complexity of RPH is controlled by the \textit{number of mixed cells} (a combinatorial invariant), the complexity of complex polyhedral homotopy is, in contrast, controlled by the \textit{mixed volume} (a geometric invariant).
+We point out here that the main parameters governing the complexity of RPH are different than its complex cousin: the overall complexity of RPH is controlled by the \textit{number of mixed cells} (a combinatorial quantity), the complexity of complex polyhedral homotopy is, in contrast, controlled by the \textit{mixed volume} (a geometric invariant).

-\subsection{Connections to Fewnomial Theory}
+\subsection{Connections to fewnomial theory}

-A system of polynomials $\Vector{p}=(p_1,p_2,\ldots,p_n)$ is called a \textit{\struc{patchworked polynomial system}} if the real zero set of $\Vector{p}$ is homeomorphic to a simplicial complex created by Viro's patchworking.
+A system of polynomials $\Vector{p}=(p_1,p_2,\ldots,p_n)$ is called a \textit{\struc{patchworked polynomial system}} if the real zero set of $\Vector{p}$ is homeomorphic to a simplicial complex created by Viro's combinatorial patchworking technique.
 For instance, every polynomial system that passes our test in \cref{amoebamagic} is a patchworked system.
-In \cref{section:fewnomial} we prove the following result:
+In \cref{section:fewnomial} we observe the following result that is reminiscent to a conjecture from fewnomial theory \cite{khovanskiifewnomials} attributed to Kushnirenko \cite{kushnirenko}.